Food Delivery Addiction Is Real — Here's What's Happening in Your Brain

 You're not hungry.
 You know you're not hungry.
 But you've already opened the app, scrolled past the same restaurants you always scroll past, and now you're building a cart you told yourself you wouldn't build.

 The order goes through.
 The food arrives.
 You eat it, even though you had dinner two hours ago.
-Then comes the guilt — about the money, the calories, the fact that this is the third time this week.
+Then comes the sinking feeling — the money, the calories, the fact that this is the third time this week.
 Maybe the fourth.

 You delete the app.
 You tell yourself it's over.
 Two days later, you reinstall it.

-If this sounds familiar, you're not weak.
-You're not broken.
+If this sounds familiar, this isn't a willpower problem and you're not broken.
 You're experiencing a behavioral pattern that millions of people share — one that food delivery companies have spent billions of dollars engineering.
-And it has a name: food delivery addiction.
+And people increasingly have a name for it: food delivery addiction.

 The Signs